dtjm/samx.io/content/post/go-minimize-interfaces.md

 ```

 Exposing this behavior as a function instead of an interface makes it more
 generic, and thus broadly compatible.
-With interfaces, you have to match the method
+With interfaces, you have to match the
-name, but with functions you only have to match the function signature, i.e. the
+method name and signature, but with functions you only have to match the
-parameter and return types.
+signature, i.e. the parameters and return types.

 This, combined with Go's concept of [method
 values](https://golang.org/doc/go1.1#method_values) gives us the ability to use